 A student who wishes to electronically record classes, meetings or events must obtain prior written permission from the course faculty or administrator.
 Students with documented disabilities should meet with the Director of Education to discuss their options.
-See section on accommodations for students with disabilities on the College Webpage: www.daytonacollege.edu to authorities.
-Users of the internet are to be respectful of others around them and refrain from accessing materials that may be offensive to others.
+See section on accommodations for students with disabilities on the College Webpage: www.daytonacollege.edu 17